Dynamic-Capital/Dynamic-Capital/docs/ton-storage-hosting.md

   directory in one command.
 - Record the root content address returned by the CLI (formatted like `0:abc12345def6789...`).
 This hash identifies the static bundle.
+- Use `ton-storage-cli ls` (or `bag list`) to verify the files that are now tracked by TON Storage before moving on.

 ## 4. Create the TON Site (ADNL)